 The Pre or Postdoctoral Fellows will conduct independent research, while also contributing to work conducted by other Growth Lab fellows on growth diagnostics and The Product Space.
 The Fellows will also have the opportunity to contribute to country-‐level applications of the research and its impact on the policy arena.
 [More]

 Program Fellow - Growth Lab

-This is a challenging and exciting position that includes both program management and research.
-The Research Fellow will conduct research while also helping to manage the programmatic aspects of the Growth Lab and other CID projects on the continent.
-Research activities will include industrial policy and growth led by Prof. Ricardo Hausmann.
-The position will include assisting with program design and oversight of program activities, forming new relationships and contacts, drafting proposals, organizing events and writing papers and updates for policy makers, donors, as well as contributing to CID’s web-communications.
-The ideal candidate will take initiative and search out opportunities to expand both the research and impact of CID's activities.
+The Growth Lab Program Fellow is a challenging and exciting position that includes both program management and research.
+The Fellow may contribute to research while also helping to manage the programmatic aspects of the Growth Lab and other CID projects on, among other things, industrial policy and growth led by Prof. Ricardo Hausmann.
+The position will include assisting with program design and oversight of program activities, forming new relationships and contacts, drafting proposals, organizing events, writing papers and updates for policy makers & donors, as well as contributing to CID's web-communications.
+The ideal candidate will take the initiative and search out opportunities to expand both the research and impact of CID’s activities.

 Full Stack Developer (Python/Django)